Puget Sound MINI Motoring Club Bylaws

 Section 7.
 Postponement of Annual Meeting.
 The Board of Directors shall have authority to hold the annual meeting of members at an earlier date and/or time, or to postpone it to a later date and/or time.

 Section 8.
 Special Meetings.
 Special meetings of the members, for any purpose or purposes, may be called by either the Board of Directors or by at least twenty percent (20%) of the voting membership.

 Section 9.
 Notice of Meetings.
 Except as otherwise may be required by law, notice of each meeting of members shall be given to each member entitled to vote at that meeting by the Secretary or other person charged with that duty, not less than ten (10) nor more than sixty (60) days before such meeting.

 Notice of any meeting of members shall state the date, place and hour of the meeting.
-Notice of any meeting of members shall be given either by email, by first-class mail, or posted on the PSMMC web site forum, at the discretion of the Board of Directors.
+Notice of any meeting of members shall be given either by email, by first-class mail, or posted on the PSMMC web site, at the discretion of the Board of Directors.

 If any notice addressed to a member at the mailing address or e-mail address of that member appearing in the books of the organization is returned to the organization by the United States Postal Service or cannot be delivered electronically, then proper notice to that member shall be deemed to have been given.

 Section 10.
 Voting.
-Votes or voting by proxy may be done in person at a scheduled meeting, or by e-mail to the Secretary of the Board of Directors, or through the Web Site Forum, or associated secondary sites to vote and collect votes.
+Votes or voting by proxy may be done in person at a scheduled meeting, or by e-mail to the Secretary of the Board of Directors, or through associated web sites to vote and collect votes.